 Similarly to an engine, processors can run at faster speeds measured in gigahertz, but they can also have more processing cores similar to an engine having more cylinders.
-Today it's common for most processors to have two, but four and six core models are available.
-With well written software these cores can all be utilised to power through tasks in record times.
+Today, it's common for most processors to have four, but eight and 12-core models are widely available.
+With well written software, these cores can all be utilised to power through tasks in record times.

-As with the other computer-type choices new motherboards tend to spoil you for choice when it comes to onboard options.
-However make sure the one you choose offer enough hard drive SATA connection, USB ports and if you need them Firewire connections.
+New motherboards tend to spoil you for choice when it comes to onboard options.
+However, make sure the one you choose offers enough hard drive SATA connectors, USB ports, and if you need them, Firewire connections.

-It wouldn't matter if you chose the fastest processor on the planet if you don't back it up with enough work space to do its funky binary work thing.
+It doesn't matter if you choose the fastest processor on the planet if you fail to back it up with enough work space to do its funky binary work thing.
 A key player in making a fast video or photo editing workstation is giving the processor exactly that, and to do so means installing as much memory as possible.

-If you've selected a good motherboard it'll have either four DDR3 memory slots or six in the case of the Intel Core i7 socket 1366 systems.
-Fully populating these slots with identical memory sticks of the largest DDR3 you can afford will do just that.
+If you've selected a good motherboard, it'll have either four DDR3 memory slots or eight in the case of Intel's higher end systems.
+Fully populating these slots with identical memory sticks of the highest capacity modules you can afford will do just that.

-Before buying your memory it's important to check that the motherboard supports the size and amount of memory you're planning on installing.
-Many motherboards support a maximum of 16GB total system memory, so on a four DIMM installation using 4GB sticks you're going to max-out the board.
-Currently 8GB single sticks are available, so only two of these could be installed in such a motherboard.
+Before buying your memory, it's important to check that the motherboard supports the size and amount of memory you're planning on installing.
+Most motherboards support a maximum of 32GB total system memory, so on a four DIMM installation using 8GB sticks you're going to max-out the board.

-The more expensive Core i7 socket 1366 motherboard support 24GB, so again this will be maxed-out with six 4GB sticks.
-We wouldn't worry too much about the raw speed of the memory you opt for, people can get caught up in wanting the fastest possible, but even the slower PC8500/1066MHz memory is only going to lost a couple of percentage points slower in speed over the faster PC10600/1333MHz options.
+We wouldn't worry too much about the raw speed of the memory you opt for, people can get caught up in wanting the fastest possible, but even the slower 2000MHz memory is only going to drop a couple of percentage points in terms of speed compared to the faster 2400MHz options.

 Graphics cards for video editing